mattermost/mattermost-handbook/contributors/contributors/guidelines/community-playbook.md

 ### Creating Help Wanted Issues

-To create a Help Wanted issue in the [mattermost-server repository](https://github.com/mattermost/mattermost-server), follow these steps:
+To create a Help Wanted issue in the [mattermost repository](https://github.com/mattermost/mattermost), follow these steps:

 1. Create a ticket in Jira that is well-defined and unambiguous.